tacobayle/aviVmc/README.md

 ## Prerequisites:
 - Terraform installed in the orchestrator VM (TF host)

-- The following firewall Gateway rules need to be defined:
+- The following firewall Gateway rule need to be defined:

 ![](.README_images/8577c0fb.png)

 - The following environment variables need to be defined:
 ```